alexfernandez/loadtest/doc/api.md

 #### `cookies`

 An array of cookies to send.
-Each cookie should be a string of the form name=value.
+Each cookie should be a string of the form `name=value`.

 #### `headers`